ukangur/airpollution_dataeng/README.md

 `streamlit run app.py`

 You can now see the visual streamlit application on localhost:8501.
-We have also added the result figures for easy access into the project folder subfolder results_images.
-There you can find all of the figures and their relation to questions q1, q2 and q3.
+Please be sure to turn streamlit into dark mode from the settings.
+This is important as the figures have white text in labels.